alfi-FRT/alfi-FRT/README.md

 I'm Alföldi Ádám, a vehicle engineering masters student from FH Joanneum who's into motorsports and vehicle control.

-I was Vehicle Dynamics and Control group leader at BME Formula Racing team in the season 2023-2024.🏎️
+I was Vehicle Dynamics and Control group leader at BME Formula Racing team in the season 2023-2024, currently developing the vehicle control unit at Joanneum Racing Graz.🏎️

 My programming skills include:
   - MATLAB / Simulink 🔢